Insights

 The weighing process is heavily regulated, and weight tags are mandated for all California wineries by both the Alcohol & Tobacco Tax & Trade Bureau (“TTB”) and the California Alcoholic Beverage Control (CA ABC).

-Weighing scales must have a “Legal for Trade” designation and must be registered with the local agricultural office, and the “weighmaster” must be licensed by the state.[11]
+Weighing scales must have a “Legal for Trade” designation and must be registered with the local agricultural office, and the “weighmaster” must be licensed by the state [14].

 It should be noted that when valuing wine, we also review inventory records and tank reports; however, for the reasons above, the weigh tag is considered a key source document.

-2. Determine the Impacted Wine Program
+STEP 2.
+Determine the Impacted Wine Program

 To establish the projected selling value of the wine, we first must establish which program the wine would have been allocated to.
 The “wine program” is the term for what you see on the label of the wine and will often specify the vineyard, if the wine is a single vineyard, or may have a blend name if the wine is from multiple vineyards.